-For consistency with Castelli & Kurucz's (2003) grid of ATLAS9 atmospheres, convective overshooting was turned off, and the mixing length parameter for convection was $l/H_p = 1.25$.
-For each combination of $T{\rm eff}$, $\log q$, [M/H], and [α /Fe], there are two atmospheres with two different values of microturbulent velocity, ξ .
-The values are the two velocities among 0, 1, 2, and 4 km s-1 that bracket the microturbulent velocity appropriate for the star's surface gravity (Equation 2 of Kirby et al. (2009)): ξ (km s-1) = $2.13 - 0.23 \log q$.
+For consistency with Castelli & Kurucz's (2003) grid of ATLAS9 atmospheres, convective overshooting was turned off, and the mixing length parameter for convection was $l/H_p = 1.25$ .
+The values of microturbulent velocity, $\xi$ , were chosen to be the two velocities that bracket the microturbulent velocity appropriate for the star's surface gravity (Eq.
+2 of Kirby et al.): $\xi$ (km s-1) = $(2.13 \pm 0.05) - (0.23 \pm 0.03) \log g$ .

 ATLAS9 requires an input model atmosphere as an initial guess.
-An ATLAS9 model atmosphere with similar T{eff} , log g, and [M/H] from Castelli & Kurucz's grid was used for this for each stellar atmosphere.
+An ATLAS9 model atmosphere with similar $T{\rm eff}$ , log g, and [M/H] from Castelli & Kurucz's grid was used for this purpose.
+At least 30 iterations were computed for each stellar atmosphere.
 After 30 iterations, convergence was tested by examining the difference in the flux and flux derivative between the last two iterations.
 Infrequently, these differences exceeded 1% for the flux or 10% for the flux derivative.
 In these cases, a different initial model atmosphere was used as input for 30 new ATLAS9 iterations.
 If the resulting atmosphere was still not converged, additional iterations were computed until the convergence criteria were satisfied.
+In very rare cases, it was not possible to achieve these criteria with any number of iterations.
+These atmospheres were left as is.
+All of these atmospheres corresponded to warm red giants (6000 K $\leq T{\rm eff} \leq 8000$ K and $0.0 \leq \log g \leq 0.5$ ), which are exceptionally rare.
+Therefore, convergence problems in the grid are unlikely to cause problems for real astrophysical applications.